ColinKennedy/ways/docs/descriptors.rst

 Git repositories directly, instead of using the filesystem.
 If storing Plugin Sheet files locally isn't an option, reading from server is an alternative.

-TODO Make an example repository and point to it, in this example.

 Any callable object can be a Descriptor
 +++++++++++++++++++++++++++++++++++++++